 Not the GTX 1660 Ti, though.

 It may not be able to compare on a technical level, but with its introduction gamers are finally able to get the most out of 1080p gaming at a much lower price.
-So with that in mind, we give you the best gaming PC under $800, with enough power to topple yesteryear’s $1000 solutions with ease.
+So with that in mind, we’ll now present to you the best gaming PC under $800, with enough power to topple last year’s $1000 solutions with ease.

 The Best Gaming PC Under $800 For 2019